18 Things You Should Never Do To Your Lawn

 Don’t Mow in the Same Direction Every Time

+It’s easy to fall into a routine as you mow your lawn week in, week out over the course of a summer.
+But try not to make your lawn mowing routine too repetitive.
 Instead, mow in a different direction every time: front to back, back to front, diagonal, etc. Repeatedly mowing the exact same way will cause the grass blades to grow at an angle, and you may develop permanent tracks from the mower wheels.
-Become a lawn care expert with these simple DIY tips.

 Don’t Cut Wet Grass

 Mowing wet grass can cause the mower wheels to leave ruts in your yard, and you could leave behind giant clumps of clippings that could smother the grass beneath.
 And the wet grass will carpet the underside of your mower deck with a thick mat that’s a pain to clean.

 Don’t Use Broadleaf Herbicides in Extreme Temperatures